teacher-aj/HeschelCS/README.md

     1. The key to success is make the most in-person instruction time.
 If I have to worry about your behavior in class you will likely worry about your grade

         Historically:
-        1. To achieve an A, I estimate that a student will
+        1. To achieve an A, I estimate that a student will have to
-               - recieve 1 warning for in class behavior every month
+               - recieve maximum classwork points 95%+ of classes
-               - spend about 2 hours per week outside of class
+               - spend about 2 hours per week on content outside of class
+               - Use class time efficiently

 1. The projects are designed to be fun, real-world projects: